d-trigo/on-fire-omarball/README.md

 - Your own Ball Don't Lie API key on the BDL website (*API access is free for scraping data for the current season!*)
 - Your ESPN league ID + your cookie and SWID if in a private league (*find them through here: https://chromewebstore.google.com/detail/espn-cookie-finder/oapfffhnckhffnpiophbcmjnpomjkfcj*)
 - Your own Discord bot token (*check out the Discord.py quickstart if you want to get an idea of how to start up and host a bot https://discordpy.readthedocs.io/en/stable/*)

-- Relevant Python packages, including:
+You would also need to download relevant Python packages via `pip` or otherwise, including:
     - Pandas
     - Discord.py
     - ESPN API

 **WARNING: IF you fork and/or host a version of this script on GitHub, DO __NOT__ PLACE YOUR API KEYS AND TOKENS IN THE MAIN SCRIPT!
 Create a separate config file with the defined API keys included or a VENV file, mark the file to be ignored on commits with .gitignore (along with all PYC files), and DO NOT give out any of these keys.**

 In terms of the automation for posting it every night at 11:30 PM PST (or whichever time you prefer), if you just want to host it locally, you can utilize Windows Task Scheduler to do so.
-If you're specifically using an Anaconda environment to and host the actual On Fire script, you would create a BAT file with this template after cloning the repo and doing the work in setting up the config:
+If you're specifically using an Anaconda environment to host the actual On Fire script, you would create a BAT file with this template after cloning the repo and doing the work in setting up the config:
 ```
 call C:\Users\InsertUserNameHere\anaconda3\Scripts\activate.bat
 call conda activate environment_name